jsdoc2md/jsdoc-to-markdown/README.md

 This tool aims to promote quality documentation of Javascript modules.

-Essentially, it connects the output of [jsdoc-parse](https://github.com/75lb/jsdoc-parse) to the input of [dmd](https://github.com/75lb/dmd).
 For information about the markdown output, customising templates etc. please read the [dmd](https://github.com/75lb/dmd) docs.

 ##Synopsis
 write documented code: